A Day in Disney World, Like No Other

 The Wilderness Lodge resembled an Old West Saloon & Dining Hall, with a stage.
 The show was a series of corny, vaudeville skits.
 Like earlier, Disney cast members (this time, in Old West costumes) surveyed the audience for unsuspecting participants in the skits.
 My friend and his wife were selected as characters in the skit.

-The Above YouTube Music Video proves that anything can happen at Disney World, when you wish upon a star -like to My Friend’s Family
+The Above YouTube Music Video proves that anything can happen at Disney World, (like to My Friend’s Family) when you wish upon a star.

 Backstage, participants were lined up in order of their appearance on stage.
 Appropriately, my friend’s wife was given a can-can dancer’s costume (Clearly, she was the most attractive woman in the room, cast included) and a place in the front of the line.
 Her onstage appearance was greeted with hoots & hollers, and many a beer was spilled when she began her high leg-kicks.
 My friend was dead-last in line, and waited impatiently as the line dwindled down.

 Laughter began to fill the hall when my friend first appeared on stage.
 It grew as the audience watched this former football lineman, dressed in a Pink Tu Tu, mimic a ballerina’s mincing steps, as he reached center stage.
-It reached crescendo proportions when he stood facing them, at center-front stage.
+It reached crescendo proportions when he stood facing them.
 And exploded into ear-splitting, decibel levels when he turned around and bent over to touch his toes, as the deep, baritone announcer voice boomed, “THE END”.

 That was the end of my friend’s family day at Disney World, like no other.